Adjunct Bios S-U

 Stone, S. (2006).
 Using Dialectical Behavior Therapy in Clinical Practice.
 In Ronen, T. & Freeman, A. (Eds.), Cognitive Behavior Therapy in Clinical Social Work Practice (147-167).
 New York, NY: Springer.

-Christine Tabone is currently the Project Director at the Restorative Justice Lab.
+Christine Tabone is currently an Academic Advisor and Program Administrator in the Undergraduate program at NYU Silver.
 Ms. Tabone was the Director of Hotlines at Safe Horizon from 2013-2017, where she oversaw all clinical, operational and training aspects of the program.
 Prior to Safe Horizon, Christine was the Deputy Director at LifeNet (now NYCWell), a multi-lingual crisis intervention hotline offering information, support and referrals to treatment for mental health and substance abuse issues.
 Ms. Tabone also worked on behalf of LifeNet at 211 call centers in 2005 after Hurricane Katrina in Louisiana and again in 2008 after Hurricane Ike in Texas.
 Christine has extensive experience in program development/management and training.
 Areas of interest include domestic and sexual violence, suicide assessment/intervention, trauma recovery, and disaster relief.

 Dr. Thadhani received her DSW and MSW degrees at New York University Silver School of Social Work.
 She also has an MA and MEd in Psychological Counseling from Teachers College, Columbia University.